Formstone/Formstone/docs/utility-query.md

 ## Use
 ### Basic

-Rubberband can track global changes to screen size based on an existing grid system.
+Query can track global changes to screen size based on an existing grid system.
 This is useful when many elements need to be resized at any change to the target screen size.
 Start by configuring the dimensions to be tracked by passing arrays at initialization.
 These arrays should contain the target width and/or heights to react to:

 ```
-$.rubberband({
+$.query({
-	minWidth: [ 320, 500, 740, 980, 1220 ],
+	minWidth     : [ 320, 500, 740, 980, 1220 ],
-	maxWidth: [ 1220, 980, 740, 500, 320 ],
+	maxWidth     : [ 1220, 980, 740, 500, 320 ],
-	minHeight: [ 400, 800 ],
+	minHeight    : [ 400, 800 ],
-	maxHeight: [ 800, 400 ]
+	maxHeight    : [ 800, 400 ]
 });
 ```

-After initializing, simply listen for the `snap` event:
+After initializing, simply listen for the `change` event:

 ```
-$(window).on("snap", function(e, data) {
+$(window).on("change", function(e, state) {
-	console.log(data.minWidth, data.maxWidth, data.minHeight, data.maxHeight);
+	console.log(state.minWidth, state.maxWidth, state.minHeight, state.maxHeight);
 });
 ```

-Note: In the example above, the `snap` event will be fire twice for each breakpoint.
+Note: In the example above, the `change` event will be fire twice for each breakpoint.
 This is becuase Rubbeband will respond to both the `min-width` and `max-width` changes.

 ### Binding

-Rubberband can also bind events to specific media query changes for more fine grain control:
+Query can also bind events to specific media query changes for more fine grain control:

 ```
-$.rubberband("bind", "(min-width: 740px)", {
+$.query("bind", "(min-width: 740px)", {
 	enter: function() {
 		...
 	},